 Get the ski field low down

-Coronet Peak is Queenstown’s closest ski area, with fantastic on-mountain facilities, state-of-the-art snowmaking as well as night skiing on Wednesday and Friday nights from early July until late August.
-Across the valley sits The Remarkables Ski Area which is perfect for the whole family, from beginners and novices to advanced skiers and boarders in the sunny north-facing bowls
+• Across the valley sits The Remarkables Ski Area which is perfect for the whole family, from beginners and novices to advanced skiers and boarders in the sunny north-facing bowls

-Cardrona Alpine Resort is in the Cardrona Valley, just over an hour’s drive from Queenstown.
+• Cardrona Alpine Resort is in the Cardrona Valley, just over an hour’s drive from Queenstown.
 A great mountain for beginners and intermediate skiers and boarders with easy-to-use surface lifts and wide-open trails.
-Cardrona has extensive terrain park facilities, 8 different cafes and on-mountain accommodation, which make the resort feel like a small village.
-Further down the road, you can reach Treble Cone Ski Area from Queenstown in just under an hour and a half.
-Treble Cone has the longest vertical rise in the Southern Lakes which makes it a favourite with intermediate skiers and boarders alike.
+Cardrona has extensive terrain park facilities, eight different cafes and on-mountain accommodation, which make the resort feel like a small village.

-Find out more about Queenstown’s ski fields here.
+Find out more about Queenstown’s ski fields.

 Three Friends Skiing Coronet PeakSkiing Coronet Peak

-Get your gear
+Get your gear sorted

 Before you take to the slopes, it’s important to have the right gear.
 This means not just having your thermals, waterproof layers, beanies and gloves on, but also having the correct size skis, boards and snow boots and ensuring they are set correctly for your experience level.